 We have been focused on developing technology with the potential to create value for our customers and the world,” explains Dario Gil, Vice President of Artificial Intelligence (AI) and IBM Q Systems in the company’s research division.
 “We can scale IBM processors to 50-qubits due to tremendous achievements in science and engineering, and these latest milestones show that we are making quantum systems available quickly, which could offer an advantage in addressing issues beyond classic computers – Gil said in a statement released by IBM.

 According to data from the technology multinational, more than 60,000 users have carried out about 1.7 million quantum experiments through the platform of IBM Q Systems, which in turn has generated 35 scientific publications.
-The participants in this platform come mostly from universities (1500 academic institutions), secondary education institutes (300) and private entities (300), many of which access the company’s systems in their teaching programs.
+The participants in this platform come mostly from universities (1500 academic institutions), secondary education institutes (300), and private entities (300), many of which access the company’s systems in their teaching programs.
 The researchers who work at IBM recently released in Nature one of the most interesting applications of quantum computing – it is used to solve certain problems in chemistry and materials science.

-This type of computers, based on the principles of quantum physics, will serve us in the future to perform very powerful calculations that will help us, for example, in the design of new materials or in the development of drugs.
-For these computers to become a reality in computing, beyond the prototypes designed so far, researchers must solve one of the main challenges to date.
-Given that quantum computers are very susceptible to errors that may occur, it is necessary to improve the isolation of these computers because of the quantum bits, unlike normal bits, they are very sensitive and any interaction you have with the environment can completely modify the calculation.
+This type of computer, based on the principles of quantum physics, will serve us in the future to perform very powerful calculations that will help us, for example, in the design of new materials or in the development of drugs.
+For these computers to become a reality in computing, researchers must solve one of the main challenges to date beyond the prototypes designed so far.
+Given that quantum computers are very susceptible to errors that may occur, it is necessary to improve the isolation of these computers because quantum bits, unlike normal bits, are very sensitive, and any interaction you have with the environment can completely modify the calculation.